 Under a money purchase scheme, the maximum tax-free cash sum is generally 25% of the value of the member's fund.

-Should a member choose to not take the tax-free cash sum option or, alternatively, to take less than the maximum available, then this will leave a higher fund value with which to purchase a pension.
+Should a member choose to not take the tax-free cash sum option or, alternatively, to take less than the maximum available, then this will leave a higher fund value with which to purchase an annuity.

 Since members retiring from 6 April 2012 no longer have any protected rights, it is now possible to take 25% of the value of the overall policy account as a tax-free cash sum, assuming the amount is within the member`s remaining Individual Lifetime Allowance.

-3. How is a normal retirement pension calculated?
+3. How is an annuity calculated at normal pension date?

-A normal retirement pension is based on the member's fund value (after exercising the tax-free cash sum option), the prevailing annuity rates and the choice of pension at normal pension date (e.g. single life / joint life or escalating / non-escalating).
+An annuity at normal pension date is based on the member's fund value (after exercising the tax-free cash sum option), the prevailing annuity rates and the choice of annuity at normal pension date (e.g. single life / joint life or escalating / non-escalating).

 The annuity factor will vary according to the member's age at retirement and the benefits to be provided.
 For example:

-TIP: Another option for securing a pension under the OPQ Retirement & Death Benefits Plan is for the trustees to purchase an annuity with an insurance company (open market option).
+TIP: Another option for securing an annuity within the OPQ Retirement & Death Benefits Plan is for the trustees to purchase an annuity with an insurance company (open market option).
 This option must be mentioned on the examination paper.

-4. How is an early / ill-health / late retirement pension calculated?
+4. How are annuities calculated for early / ill-health / late retirement?